GutstheHawk/GTCraft/README.md

 - Cereal

 **How To Play:**\
-Simply download the main branch to your PC and launch the GTCraft.exe file inside of the Application folder.\
+Simply download the NewMain branch to your PC and launch the GTCraft.exe file inside of the Application folder.\
-**Note: If you just wish to test the game and not build the project yourself, I recommend only downloading the Application folder.
-This will significantly reduce download size.*

 **Controls:**
 - Move player: WASD keys and mouse movement